ChausseBenjamin/site-infra/README.md

 repositories over ssh without relying on github or going through the hassle of configuring a full webpage with gitea.

-## Uptime

-A single pge meant to track the current status of my servarr/jellyfin stack located on a separate server.

 ## Vault

 Simple vaultwarden instance to host my passwords.
+This makes me a smaller attack vector since targetting server hosting thousands of users is more valuable than a 1-user instance.

+## Uptime

+A single pge meant to track the current status of the services mentionned above (even sending me notifications if any of them are down).
+Also tracks my servarr/jellyfin stack located on a separate server.

-## Bots
+## Bots (not implemented)

 While bots for discord don't necessarily need an http endpoint, having control over them from this monorepo is quite practical.